opive/Harmony2/Research.md

 Chat GPT prompt: No info is being displayed on my website, and the whole website is blank (excluding the nav bar).
 I think there is a problem with my /callback or /login function, and maybe 'session'.
 The moment I'm logged in, I am able to retrieve profile data.
 However, I'm unable to successfully access other pieces of data when I visit another page on the website dedicated to retrieving that piece of data (eg the /artists route does not work).
 I'm not sure why.
 What is this issue and how can I fix it

+Chat GPT prompt: using bootstrap, how can I create spaces between text and other elements